Deportation of the Crimean Tatars: Deportation

 On 4 July 1944, the NKVD officially informed Stalin that the resettlement was complete.
 However, not long after that report, the NKVD found out that one of its units had forgotten to deport people from the Arabat Spit.
 Instead of preparing an additional transfer in trains, on 20 July the NKVD boarded hundreds of Crimean Tatars onto an old boat, took it to the middle of the Azov Sea, and sank the ship.
 Those who did not drown were finished off by machine guns.

 Officially, Crimean Tatars were eliminated from Crimea.
 The deportation encompassed every person considered by the government to be Crimean Tatar, including children, women, and the elderly, and even those who had been members of the Communist Party or the Red Army.
 As such, they were legally designated as special settlers, which meant that they were officially second-class citizens, prohibited from leaving the perimeter of their assigned area, attending prestigious universities, and had to regularly appear before the commandant's office.

 During this mass eviction, the Soviet authorities confiscated around 80,000 houses, 500,000 cattle, 360,000 acres of land, and 40,000 tons of agricultural provisions.
 Besides 191,000 deported Crimean Tatars, the Soviet authorities also evicted 9,620 Armenians, 12,420 Bulgarians, and 15,040 Greeks from the peninsula.
 All were collectively branded as traitors and became second-class citizens for decades in the USSR.
+1,119 Germans and 3,652 foreign citizens were also expelled.
 Among the deported, there were also 283 persons of other ethnicities: Italians, Romanians, Karaims, Kurds, Czechs, Hungarians, and Croats.
 During 1947 and 1948, a further 2,012 veteran returnees were deported from Crimea by the local MVD.

 In total, 151,136 Crimean Tatars were deported to the Uzbek SSR; 8,597 to the Mari Autonomous Soviet Socialist Republic; and 4,286 to the Kazakh Soviet Socialist Republic; and the remaining 29,846 were sent to various remote regions of the Russian SFSR.
 When the Crimean Tatars arrived at their destination in the Uzbek SSR, they were met with hostility by Uzbek locals who threw stones at them, even their children, because they heard that the Crimean Tatars were "traitors" and "fascist collaborators."
 The Uzbeks objected to becoming the "dumping ground for treasonous nations."
 In the coming years, several assaults against the Crimean Tatars population were registered, some of which were fatal.